1984 Cocos (Keeling) Islands status referendum

-A status referendum was held in the Cocos (Keeling) Islands on 6 April 1984.
-All registered voters participated in the vote, with 88% voting for integration with Australia.
+Originally an unihabited atoll, the Cocos (Keeling) Islands were brought into the jurisdiction of the British Empire in the mid 19th Century following the populating of the islands and the emergence of a plantation economy.
+In 1955, the islands were transferred to Australian control.
+Throughout this period, a single family effectively dominated all aspects of local affairs.
+By the 1960s and 1970s dissatisfaction amongst the local population over living conditions and broader international attention from the United Nations led to changes in Australian policy towards the islands.
+This culminated in a status referendum held on 6 April 1984, where the resident population was asked to decide between three options: to become independent, to enter into free association with Australia or to integrate into Australia.
+All registered voters participated in the vote, with 88% choosing integration with Australia.
 The referendum has been described as the "smallest act of self-determination ever conducted".

 Background

 Discovered in 1609 by William Keeling and uninhabited until 1826, the Cocos Islands were administered by the United Kingdom between 1857 and 1955, when they were transferred from the Colony of Singapore to Australia, and given the status of an external territory.
 However, the islands remained effectively under the control of the Clunies-Ross family, who had founded a settlement on the islands in 1827 and held power since 1831, with the head of the family becoming known as the King of the Cocos (Keeling) Islands.
 In 1886, Queen Victoria had granted the family possession of the islands in perpetuity.